 I never thought I would be able to complete a course such as Pharmacy Technician online.
-At times the course became challenging, especially when it came to the calculations, but the books and CD's really explained the material thoroughly.
-Everyone from Central Michigan/Gatlin Education was extremely helpful and always responded back to me in a timely manner.
+At times the course became challenging, especially when it came to the calculations, but the instructional materials really explained everything thoroughly.
+Everyone was extremely helpful and always responded back to me in a timely manner.
 I was encouraged throughout the course with positive and constructive feedback."

 It was a great experience learning about the course.
 My facilitator was very supportive.
 I enjoyed the books because they were very informative and detailed."